Broukmiken/GroovyMAME-Nonag/README.md

-in your mame.ini you can add :
+in your mame.ini you have to add/replace by :

 CORE CONFIGURATION OPTIONS